 Los Angeles, CA, USA

-Bill Yancey is currently the Assistant Dean and Director, of UCLA Continuing Dental Education and Alumni Affairs.
-He has been the Director of Continuing Education for the past 14 years and took over the duties of Alumni Affairs 3 years ago.
+Bill recently retired from UCLA and now looks forward to working more with ACF.
+Before retirement, he was the Assistant Dean & Director for UCLA Continuing Education for the past 20 years.
 After dental school he served as a dental officer in the U.S. Air Force for two years in Japan.
 It was after his service overseas he fulfilled a childhood dream to go to Africa.
 He spent 4 months in Kenya and Tanzania.
 That experience has never left him.
 He and his wife, Eva, go back every year now, and have visited almost all the countries from Kenya to South Africa that still have wildlife.
 They both are dedicated to conserving these treasures of East Africa and therefore take custom safaris to East Africa every year.